 Located throughout the World Showcase there are over 30 Global Marketplaces serving specialty Drink and Food.
 Guests with the Disney Dining Plan can taste many of the dishes by using snack credits.

-There are also appearances by celebrity chefs, seminars & culinary demonstrations.
+There are also appearances by celebrity chefs, seminars and culinary demonstrations.
 Some of these experiences carry an additional fee.

 Eat to the Beat is a series of free concerts held nightly throughout the Food & Wine Festival.
-Acts appearing in 2019 include Billy Ocean, Sheena Easton, and Starship.
+Acts who appeared in 2020 included Billy Ocean, Sheena Easton, and Starship.

 Epcot International Festival of the Holidays

 The final celebration of the Epcot year features the holiday traditions of the 11 World Showcase nations.
 Live musical productions plus seasonal food & drink make this a not to miss event.
-The 2019 festival will be held between November 29 – December 30.
+The 2019 festival was held between November 29 – December 30.